samhinshaw/stat540/paperreview02.md

 #### Analysis

 The FloReMi algorithm performs in four main steps.

 1. Preprocessing.
+The authors needed to automate a standard flow cytometry workflow because of the high dimensionality of the data, and in order for their research to be reproducible.
+First is quality control, inspecting uniformity of "events", or cells detected over time to remove clumps of cells or blank spots (~5.30% removed).
+Next, the authors removed margin events cells that saturated the detector when fluorescing, or events below detection limits.
+These such events are not reliable measurements (~2.30% removed).
+Next the authors removed doublets (cell pairs) by computing the front scatter height to area ratio (FSC-A/FSC-H) to remove further unreliable readings (~4.45% removed).
+Next, the authors performed two standard flow cytometry steps, first with compensation.
+Compensating for crossover between excitation spectra of multiple fluorochromes is crucial in multicolor flow cytometry, particularly when measuring 13 features.
+Transformation is simply a data transformation done for easier analysis.
+Finally the authors gated on live T-cells (the CD14<sup>lo</sup>/CD3<sup>hi</sup> population) with flowDensity, an automated gating program developed at the BC Cancer Research Agency.
+CD14 is a monocyte/macrophage marker and CD3 is a T-cell marker.

+Next, the authors moved to unsupervised learning with feature extraction.
+This step is composed of three main parts.
+	+ Determine Splits
+	+ Take hi/lo intensities from automatic gating, and use them to find subsets
+	+ Extract features of each subset as defined by flowType
+3. Feature Selection.
+This step is a supervised machine learning method, and is key to the "minimal feature redundancy".
+4. Survival Time Prediction.
+Finally, with the features selected, the Cox Proportional Hazards model is used to fit a logsitic regression model to our selected features, predicting survival time of patients.

+1. Preprocessing.
 An automated approach to a standard flow cytometry workflow composed of six parts.
 	+ Quality Control - Inspect uniformity of data over time (~5.30% removed)